 After the irradiation in the reactor, the fuel rods that reached high burnup values present specific conditions and phenomenology at the beginning of the storage period, characterized by different parameters like the corrosion thickness of the fuel rod cladding, the hydrogen content absorbed by the cladding material and the amount of fission gasses that increase the inner pressure in the fuel rods.
 During the dry storage period inside the casks within an inert atmosphere (i.e. helium) the corrosion thickness and the absorbed hydrogen content do not tend to increase.
 However, it is necessary to take into account that the fuel rod temperature drops progressively and can lead to new associated phenomena, like the susceptibility to brittle behaviour in the mechanical performance of the fuel rod cladding, the reduction of the gap between the cladding and the fuel pellets and the increase of the pressure inside the fuel rods.
 All these different phenomena are related but differ from the phenomena produced in fuel rods that have reached lower burnup values.
 In order to take into account this particular situation, in 2003 the U.S. NRC established a criteria that applications of design approvals of commercial spent fuel cask for transporting HBU shall be handled on a case-by-case basis until further guidance is developed.
 The CSN have followed this requirement since then for all applicants of commercial spent fuel cask for transporting HBU in Spain.

 Currently, the only two casks licensed in Spain by the CSN that can transport spent fuel with average burnups above 45 GWd/MTU are the ENSA-DPT and the ENUN 32P dual-purpose casks.
 In both cases, authorized HBU content is the KWU 16x16-20 fuel from Trillo NPP.
 Both situations have been handled specifically by the regulator and have required ENRESA (the applicant of the ENSA-DPT license) and ENSA (the applicant of the ENUN 32P license) to provide detailed and specific information about the performance of the fuel and its cladding in the Trillo NPP reactor and spent fuel pool.
 This type of fuel has been designed with a cladding alloy called DUPLEX (DX), constituted by two different layers.
-The inner one is made by Zircaloy-4 while the outer one (the liner) is made by a different Zirconium allo with less Tin (Sn) content, that improves the overall performance of the entire cladding against corrosion mechanisms.
+The inner one is made by Zircaloy-4 while the outer one (the liner) is made by a different Zirconium alloy with less Tin (Sn) content, that improves the overall performance of the entire cladding against corrosion mechanisms.
 Two main activities have been developed by the utility of Trillo NPP to provide ENRESA and ENSA with detailed information about the HBU fuel stored in the spent fuel pool:

 Establishment of several inspection campaigns in Trillo NPP and in Göesgen NPP (a sister reactor of Trillo located in Switzerland) to measure the maximum corrosion thickness of the fuel rod cladding;